 1972- The Cannock Model Engineering Society, took four years to construct a track for a model railway, which lasted on site for 10 years, on what is now the Leisure Centre car park.

 1998- Cannock Chase Council's Amenities Committee approved a management plan for Cannock Park

-2009- Cannock Chase Council added funding to re-configure the pathways around the park and added a new tree line fronting the park on the Stafford Road
+2009- Cannock Chase Council added funding to re-configure the pathways around the park and added a new tree line and entrance fronting the park on the Stafford Road